Yuying-Jin/DIGIT400static/note/NOSE_on_Ubuntu.md

 ## How to solve the two problems

-I try to install Nose in Ubuntu without special reason.
+I try to install Nose on Ubuntu without special reason.

 ### Installation